ABOUT SINGING LESSONS WITH SHELLY

 Virtual lessons work best when you have a singing agenda.
 Be sure to have a brainstorm about what you would like to get out of the lesson and be prepared to take notes and have some favourite songs at hand.

 Brainstorm for your lesson focus: Songwriting, improvisation, music theory, repertoire, tone colour, performance skills, basic guitar skills.

 Where are you?

-I teach lessons in the sleepy coastal (ever-growing} village of Lennox Head, which is near Byron Bay (Australia’s most Easterly point), in The Far North Coast of New South Wales, in Australia.
+I teach lessons in the sleepy coastal hamlet of Lennox Head, which is near Byron Bay (Australia’s most Easterly point), in The Far North Coast of New South Wales, in Australia.

 How much are lessons?

 One Hour Lessons are $70 per hour.

 I mainly teach one hour lessons, as a single study class – that is, one person at a time, fortnightly.
 However, this, as are all things, is flexible.
 I have taught siblings, a gaggle of giggly ladies, and I annually lead a group course at Summersong Music Camp; and various group workshops, such at eh Byron Bay Community Singers and The Happ.

 I highly recommend children below this age to take group music classes, learn the piano (or any instrument!) or even get into drama classes.
 I prefer to focus on singing technique and the maturity of the child will be what determines if lessons with me will be appropriate.
 But, please contact me for a chat if you wish, as it really does usually depends on the child.
 There is no maximum age limit.
 Don’t think you’re too old to learn a new trick.

 What if I don't think I can sing at all?